isomerpages/moe-nationaljc/_draft-pages/55th College Day.md

 <p></p>
 <p>Looking back, I’m grateful for the diverse perspectives I’ve gained through
 the study of the humanities.
-Whether it be the macro understanding of global political and economic realities acquired from History and Economic lessons or the insights into the human condition gleaned from studying Literature, I am confident that the analytical lenses honed by the humanities will serve me well even as I embark on the next chapter of my studies.&nbsp;</p>
+Whether it be the macro understanding of global political and economic realities acquired from History and Economics lessons or the insights into the human condition gleaned from studying Literature, I am confident that the analytical lenses honed by the humanities will serve me well even as I embark on the next chapter of my studies.&nbsp;</p>